demlabs-cellframe/dap-ui-sdk/README.md

 # libdap-qt-ui-qml
-GUI of the KELVIN project client
+GUI of the CellFrame project client